 AUS offers students the opportunity to study abroad at other institutions during a regular semester and gain full AUS course credit.
-The International Exchange Office aims to provide students the opportunity to immerse themselves in a different culture, to enhance their language skills, to build international work connections and to gain further insight into their field of expertise.
+The Office of International Exchange aims to provide students the opportunity to immerse themselves in a different culture, to enhance their language skills, to build international work connections and to gain further insight into their field of expertise.
 With this in mind, students must choose to attend accredited institutions that provide learning experiences similar to those offered by AUS and which meet the following additional requirements:

 - The host university is recognized by the UAE Ministry of Higher Education and Scientific Research. - The language of instruction of the course(s) taken at the host university must be English, except for foreign language courses conducted in other languages.
-Certified translations of syllabi or other relevant material may be required. - With the approval of the graduate program director or the student's associate dean, a student pursuing a study abroad experience at colleges and universities recognized by the United States Department of Education regional accreditation authorities and the UAE Ministry of Higher Education and Scientific Research, or at an official AUS exchange partner university, may take course(s) the host university that are taught in languages other than English.
+Certified translations of syllabi or other relevant material may be required. - With the approval of the graduate program director or the student's associate dean, a student pursuing a study abroad experience at colleges and universities recognized by the United States Department of Education regional accreditation authorities and the UAE Ministry of

+Higher Education and Scientific Research, or at an official AUS exchange partner university, may take course(s) the host university that are taught in languages other than English.
 Courses taught in languages other than English must be determined to be equivalent in content to AUS courses or approved to meet specific degree requirements.
 Certified translations of syllabi or other relevant material may be required.

-- Business administration courses will be transferred only from programs that are accredited by AACSB or EQUIS or from universities approved by the School of Business Administration. - Graduation residence requirements must be met.
+- Courses related to areas taught within the School of Business Administration will be evaluated for transfer of credits only if completed within programs that are accredited by AACSB or EQUIS or at universities approved by the School of Business Administration. - Graduation residence requirements must be met.
 For details, see Graduation Residence Requirements under Graduation/Graduation Requirements later in this section.